Why Time in the Market Beats Timing the Market

 • On October 5th, Steve Jobs, co-founder of Apple, passed away, sparking concerns about the company’s prospects.

-If you were an Apple investor in 2011 and could manage your emotions enough to hold on to that investment, you would be pretty happy with that choice today.
+If you were an Apple investor in 2011 and could manage your emotions enough to hold on to that investment, you would be pretty happy with that choice ten years later, and still be pleased today.
 Other companies have similar stories.
 Here is an exercise to try when you are worried about your investments: print a list of S&P 500 businesses, put a check next to those you patronize, and ask yourself if you plan to stop buying from them anytime soon.

 Of course, disappointments will also occur, and no one can guarantee future results, which is why we diversify.
 We typically invest in funds that mimic broad indexes.
-Historically, the successes outweigh the failures, which results in sustained growth.
+Historically, the successes outweigh the failures, resulting in sustained growth.

 There is no quick and easy solution for investing.
 You must have a plan, discipline, and fortitude.
 Reacting to news cycles, buying the latest investment products, and attempting to beat the market is akin to engaging in crash dieting or get-rich-quick schemes.
 These strategies appeal to us because they gloss over the hard work required to do great things, catering to our fears and laziness.